-The annex contained several gyms, the swimming pool, band and choir rooms, auto shop facilities, and a few odd classrooms.
+The annex contained several gyms, the swimming pool, band and choir rooms, auto shop facilities, wood shop classrooms, and a few odd classrooms.
 Besides crossing the parking lot there was a tunnel we could walk through so we would not have to wear coats in the winter.
 It helped to stay warm after swimming classes too.

 The annex was a modern looking building and does not look like it belongs to The Castle at all.
 But it was useful to handle all the athletic features needed.
 Gymnastics classes could be held at the same time as basketball practice, volleyball, modern dance, swimming, and other gym classes.
 There were enough gyms to handle them all.

 The year I was a senior they reopened The Dungeon to allow us to have a place to relax after we ate lunch.
 There was even a jukebox for dancing.
 Of course there was no touching allowed and all music had been deemed acceptable.

 We were not required to stay at school for lunch and often went a block away for fast food.
 But the cafeteria served delicious food.
 There were choices.
 You could have a salad, hot or cold sandwiches, soups, stews, hot meals of your choice from the meals offered that day, choice of desserts.
 Each had its price and you simply paid the cashier when you had made your selections.

 There was a giant auditorium.
 We gathered there for Christmas programs, student council meetings, and other things where the entire school was expected to attend.
 Occasionally there would be speakers who would give inspirational talks.
 We had some really big names.
 For instance Dear Abby and Ann Landers were alumni of the school.
 They spoke often to the assembly.